 Evaluating how useful machine translation would be for patent examination.
 Real reference patent documents that were used to reject patent applications will be machine translated, and the translation results will be evaluated to see if they would be useful for examining patent applications.

-All facts important for examination were recognized and examination can be done using only the translation results.
+All facts useful for recognizing the cited invention were recognized and examination could be done using only the translation results.

-At least half of the facts important for examination were recognized and the translation results were useful for examination
+At least half of the facts useful for recognizing the cited invention were recognized and the translation results were useful for examination.

-One or more facts important for examination were recognized and the translation results were useful for examination.
+One or more facts useful for recognizing the cited invention were recognized and the translation results were useful for examination.

-Parts of the facts were recognized but the translation results can not be seen as useful for examination.
+Parts of the facts were recognized but the translation results could not be seen as useful for examination.

-None of the facts were recognized and the translation results are not useful for examination.
+None of the facts were recognized and the translation results were not useful for examination.

 (Evaluation unit is document)